Life Insurance: Regulation as Contract Enforcement

 University of Oxford - Said Business School; University of Oxford - Merton College

 Debating the minutiae of insurance regulation without a clear understanding of why insurance companies are regulated is futile.
-In this non-technical essay I discuss the economic rationale for insurance business regulation.
-I conclude that the appropriate role of the regulator in this industry is to enforce contracts which would otherwise be broken.
-This implies that regulation should be optional, and that regulation need not be a monopoly activity.
+In this article I discuss the economic rationale for insurance business regulation and conclude that the appropriate role of the regulator is to enforce contracts which might otherwise be broken.
+I argue that if this is the case, regulation should be optional, and that it need not be a monopoly activity.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.859 seconds